The DIY blackhead remover strips are the strips we use over the nose’s comedones to get rid of the dirt and pimples you have on your nose.

 - But also from pulling small hairs in the nose, but nothing too painful.

-- Once removed, apply your favourite acne treatment to your face or wash with cold water to close the pores.
+- Once removed, apply your favorite acne treatment to your face or wash with cold water to close the pores.

 - Don’t use it if you already have a pimple on your nose or a cut of skin.